Jacknq/vuecore/README.md

 # Vuecore

-All in Vue js Typecsript template bootstrap 4, hot reload, Vuex, .net core backend signalr webapi litedb..
+All in Vue2+ js Typecsript template bootstrap 4, hot reload, Vuex, .net core backend signalr webapi litedb..
 Lets rock!

 ## Visual Studio integration
 It is highly recommended that the following extensions are installed